How to Cite PowerPoint Presentations in APA Style

 Jones, A. B. (2014).
 How to include APA citations in a PowerPoint presentation [PowerPoint slides].
 Retrieved from http://jones.uvm.edu/ppt/40hrenv/index.html.

-If the presentation you need to cite was delivered in a certain event and place, like a professional conference or a seminar, you need to mention this in the citation as well.
+If the presentation you need to APA cite was delivered in a certain event and place, like a professional conference or a seminar, you need to mention this in the citation as well.

 Example: